jekyll/jekyll/docs/_docs/step-by-step/10-deployment.md

 This ensures the version of Jekyll and other gems remains consistent across different environments.

-If you completed step 1 in this tutoril, you already created a Gemfile.
-If not, create a `Gemfile` in the root.
+If you completed step one in this tutorial, you have already created a Gemfile.
+If you skipped step one, create a `Gemfile` in the root.
 The file should be called 'Gemfile' and should *not* have any extension.
 You can create a Gemfile with Bundler and then add the `jekyll` gem: